3sztof/aws-iam-protected-api-gateways/README.md

 The choice of authentication method depends on your specific use case, security requirements, and integration needs.
 V4 Signatures, OAuth 2.0, and custom authorizers offer high levels of security and fine-grained access control, while API keys are suitable for simpler, lower-security scenarios.
 Cognito User Pools provide a comprehensive user management solution.
 Your decision should be based on your application's unique security and access control needs.

-## Core benefits and advantages of IAM / V4 Signature API security
+## Core advantages of IAM / V4 Signature API security

 1. **Authentication and Authorization**: AWS Signature Version 4 (V4) provides a robust authentication mechanism that ensures only authorized users and services can access your API Gateway.
 IAM roles and policies can be used to define who is allowed to make requests to the API.